Collie Buddz

+reggae singer.
+He signed with Columbia Records to release his self-titled debut studio album (2006), which entered the Billboard 200 and contained the singles "Come Around" and "Mamacita".

 Career

 Harper was born in New Orleans, Louisiana to a Bermudian mother and he was raised in Bermuda.
-He studied audio engineering with Noah Zamudio at Full Sail University in Winter Park, Florida.
-His name is based on slang for cannabis, and he has been photographed flaunting a device commonly used for its consumption.
+He studied audio engineering at Full Sail University in Winter Park, Florida.
+His name is based on slang for cannabis.

 Buddz performed on Shaggy's 2007 studio album Intoxication on the track "Mad Mad World".